Bhagat Beni

-The devotee Beni chants Guru Nanak's merit who in serenity spiritual bliss enjoys.

 Brief biography

 Nothing is known about the exact date and place of birth of Bhagat Beni.
 In spite of all this uncertainty, he can be called a contemporary of Guru Nanak.
 It seems that Beni lived in this world somewhere between mid-15th century to the mid-16th century.
 He was a well-educated scholar, with a very humble temperament.
 He was ever ready to serve the true preceptor which provided him real comfort:

 "Beloved! other than Thee none else have I.